assix/Nvidia-DGX-Spark/README.md

-Here is an improved version of your README.md.

-This revision introduces better structural separation, uses more Markdown elements like code blocks, blockquotes, and a properly formatted table for results, making the entire document more scannable and professional.

 🚀 Small Language Model (SLM) Benchmark

 This script benchmarks the performance of various small language models (under 4 billion parameters) using the Hugging Face transformers library on a CUDA-enabled GPU.
 It's designed to provide insights into load times, VRAM consumption, and inference speed on specific hardware.